dorjeduck/mostring/README.md

     text+=" would be nonsense."
     print(text.info())

-    text.string+="Nothing would be what it is because everything would be what it isn't." print(text.info())
+    text.string+="\nNothing would be what it is\nbecause everything would be what it isn't." print(text.info())

 ```